 First the regulated point sources with requirement for reporting should be considered.
-As outlined in the introduction, the best starting point is the E‐PRTR or equivalent national database.
+As outlined in the introduction, the best starting point is the dataset from which the necessary reporting to the IED and E‐PRTR is made, or an equivalent national database.
+It should be noted that this is only available from 2007 onwards, before there was reporting under EPER (European Pollutant Emission Register) but only in 2001 and 2004.
+For other years no data is reported, and it is recommended to develop a backcasting methodology to estimate point source emissions back to 1990 when developing spatially distributed emissions for the earlier years.
 Such data can be used directly: emission data are known at exact locations, represented by x and y coordinates indicating the main point of emission on the site.
 As such there is no need to further spatially disaggregate the data to obtain spatially resolved emission maps of point sources per specific sector.

 The E-PRTR or equivalent national data represent the total annual emission releases during normal operations and accidents.
 For E-PRTR, releases and transfers must however be reported only if the emissions of a facility are above the activity and pollutant thresholds set out in the E-PRTR Regulation.
 Therefore, sources may not need to report emissions if these are below a specified reporting threshold or reporting is not required for the specific activity undertaken at a facility.
-Consequently point source emissions from smaller plants or from specific activities might not be included in the E-PRTR database.
+Consequently point source emissions from smaller plants or from specific activities may not be included in the E-PRTR database.
+Furthermore, earlier studies using the E-PRTR (and Industrial Emissions Portal reported data) have shown that despite improvements over the years, the dataset still contains errors including errors or inconsistencies, for instance regarding the location of the facility.
+In some cases the coordinates are slightly off, or representing the head office of the facility rather than the actual emission location.
+Therefore, it is recommended to review coordinates of point sources where possible to ensure they accurately represent the actual emission location.

 Emissions from regulated point sources without annual emissions reporting requirements can however often be estimated based on centralised data on process type and/or registered capacities and initialisation reports associated with the original application for emission permits.
 Estimating point source emissions for non-E-PRTR sources and representing them with x and y coordinates according to their exact location, results in spatially resolved maps of the smaller point sources.

 Finally, emissions from not reported or non-regulated sources can be modelled by disaggregating national emission estimates over the known sources on the basis of capacity, pollutant correlations with reported data or some other 'proxy' statistic, such as employment.
 The following box (Example 1) provides some examples of approaches used to derive emissions for point sources in the absence of reported data.
 With the possible exception of using plant capacity, many of the approaches listed will yield emission estimates that are subject to significant uncertainty.
 However, most of the emission estimates generated using these methods are, individually, relatively small and the generation of point source data by these means is judged better than mapping the emissions as area sources.
+On the other hand, if the contribution to total emissions for a not reported or non-regulated source is small, the effort to estimate point source emissions should be similar.
+Depending on the contribution of the source to the total emissions and the expected distribution, a case-by-case decision should be made if and how to inventory point source emissions for unregulated or unreported sources, to ensure an overall balance in the resulting gridded inventory.